-With the metro, you could literally, go from Al Qusais (a residential area located at one end of the emirate) to The Ibn Battuta Mall (a very popular mall located at the other end of the city) in over one hour and cover the area of 45km.
+With the metro, you could literally, go from Al Qusais (a residential area located at one end of the emirate) to The Ibn Battuta Mall (a trendy mall situated at the other end of the city) in over one hour and cover the area of 45km.

-The city has a very large bus system that is run by RTA and has around 193 bus routes and over 1500 bus stations.
+The city has an extensive bus system that is run by RTA and has around 193 bus routes and over 1500 bus stations.
 It transports over 30 million people weekly.
 The Bus timetables can be found at the bus stations.
-To combat the Dubai summers, the buses as well as most of the bus stops are completely air-conditioned and equipped with TVs.
-The buses are supplied by various high-end brands including Mercedes Benz.
-You can use the buses with only the Nol cards, cash system is not allowed.
+To combat the Dubai summers, the buses as well as most of the bus stops are entirely air-conditioned and equipped with TVs.
+Various high-end brands, including Mercedes Benz supply the buses.
+You can use the buses with only the Nol cards; cash system is not allowed.
 You board the bus, swipe your card at the machine, enter the bus and take the seats.

 You need a ticket that is issued at the tram stations to travel, however, if you already have the Nol card you don't need to purchase the tickets.

-1. The peak hours of traffic are from 7 AM-10 AM and from 4 PM -7 PM; avoid travelling during these times to avoid congested space and unnecessary delay in your schedule.
+Tips When Using Public Transport in Dubai1.
+The peak hours of traffic are from 7 AM-10 AM and 4 PM -7 PM; avoid travelling during these times to prevent congested space and unnecessary delay in your schedule.

-2. There are a set of rules to follow like no eating, no drinking, etc. that are displayed in all the above-mentioned forms of transportation.
-There will be heavy fines for those who are seen violating these rules.
-There are CCTV cameras installed in almost all forms of public transport, so be careful and obey the rules.
+2. There are a set of rules to follow like no eating, no drinking, etc. that are displayed in all the forms mentioned above of transportation.
+There will be hefty fines for those who are seen violating these rules.
+There are CCTV cameras installed in almost all types of public transport, so be careful and obey the rules.

 3. Walking is not recommended during the summers.
-Crossing the roads anywhere except on the zebra crossing are prohibited, and if caught, you'll have to pay a heavy fine.
-Many often resort to using a taxi just to cross the road!
+Crossing the roads anywhere except on the zebra crossing are prohibited, and if caught, you'll have to pay a hefty fine.
+Many often resort to using a taxi to cross the road!

 4. Buy a Nol card from before, if you are staying for more than a day, and pre-load it with enough cash.
 You can buy these cards in any metro station.